-Personnel Transport 2018
+Personnel Transport 2019

 The field participants will deploy to Kangerlussuaq, Greenland mostly via Copenhagen and in a some cases from Stratton AB, Scotia, N.Y.
 The transport to and from EGRIP camp will be direct from/to Kangerlussuaq with a U.S. air force LC130.
-Some members of the AWI Basler team will arrive and leave with this aircraft.
+Some field participants will arrive and leave with the AWI Basler, Polar 5.